ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

 #.
 Purchase slow response silicon or urethane foam or PVC foam earplugs
    such as `these from 3M <https://www.3m.com/3M/en_US/company-us/all-3m-products/~/3M-E-A-R-Classic-Earplugs-390-1000-Uncorded-Value-Pack-2000-Pair-Case/?N=5002385+3294755285&rt=rud>`__
 #.
-Create a platform upon which to mount your flight control board with
+Create a platform upon which to mount your autopilot with
    holes at the four corners.
 The holes should be large enough to allow the ear plugs to be inserted into them but not so loose that the board comes loose during hard landings.
 Ensure the holes are smooth so they do not cut into the ear plugs.
 Also keep the holes near the corners of your electronic module plate as possible to minimize unnecessary module movement.
 #.
-Mount your flight controller on this board with double sided foam
+Mount your autopilot on this board with double sided foam
    tape.
 Extra mass added to the board may improve vibration damping.
 #.
 Squeeze the earplugs through existing holes in the frame (or cut new
-   holes) and the holes in the board upon which the flight controller is mounted.
+   holes) and the holes in the board upon which the autopilot is mounted.
 "Tuning" is possible by varying the amount of earplug left exposed in the middle.